Python session 2

 🎉🎈 You have completed the Python commit notebook – good work! 🎈🎉

-In this notebook, we have learned to
+In this notebook, we have learned to:

 • Write object-oriented code in Python

-• Use CoLRev programmatically
+• Use colrev programmatically

-• Save and commit changes in a CoLRev project
+• Save and commit changes in a colrev project

 • Use stop and resume in GitHub Codespaces

-Remember to delete your codespace after the session.
+Delete your codespace Remember to delete your codespace after the session.